 4. Watch out for symptoms and treat accordingly

-While there are the common impacts as listed above from Saharan Dust, it is important to look out for distress symptoms and treat accordingly.
+While there are the common impacts listed above from Saharan Dust, it is important to look out for distress symptoms and treat them accordingly.

 For those that suffer from congestion, dry cough, and sneezing, doctors recommend creating a more humid environment through a humidifier or inhaling steam as you lean over a container of hot water, taking slow and deep breaths.

-For those that suffer from sore throats, in addition to medication if the case is severe, using two teaspoons of honey can aid in the soothing of your throat.
+For those that suffer from sore throats, in addition to medication if the case is severe, using two teaspoons of honey can aid in soothing your throat.

 Remaining hydrated is also important.
-Using fresh aloe gel, mixed with fresh citrus juice provides for a great dust remedy.
+Fresh aloe gel mixed with fresh citrus juice provides a great dust remedy.
 The anti-inflammatory agents can soothe irritation in the throat and nose, especially if you’ve been coughing.